 Your name is Gus Graves, and you’re a firefighter in the small town of Timber Valley, where the largest employer is the mysterious research division of the MGL Corporation, a powerful and notoriously secretive player in the military-industrial complex.
 It’s sunset on Halloween, and just as you’re getting ready for a stream of trick-or-treaters at home, your chief calls you into the station.
 There’s a massive blaze at the MGL building on the edge of town.
 You jump off the fire engine as it rolls up to the inferno and gasp not only at the incredible size of the fire but at the strange beams of light brilliantly flashing through holes in the building’s crumbling walls.
 As you approach the structure for a closer look, the wall and floor of the building collapse to expose a vast underground chamber where all kinds of debris are being pulled into a blinding light at the center of a giant metallic ring.
 The ground begins to fall beneath your feet, and you try to scurry up the steepening slope to escape, but it’s too late.
 You’re pulled into the device alongside some mangled equipment and the bodies of lab technicians who didn't survive the accident.
 You see your fire engine gravitating toward you as you accelerate into a tunnel of light.

-After a few seconds, you slam to the ground in a grassy field.
+After a few seconds, you slam to the ground in a grassy meadow.
 It’s raining debris and corpses through a portal not far above you.
 You see the fire engine falling toward you and roll out of the way just in time to avoid being crushed.
 You pull yourself up off the ground and take a look around.
-You’re not in Timber Valley any more, but you can see some old shack-like structures.
+You’re not in Timber Valley any more.
+You can see only dense forest in every direction, but there are some dirt paths leading into the woods indicating some kind of recent activity by local inhabitants.
 The portal soon closes, leaving only a bunch of smoldering junk, your wrecked fire engine, and the remains of some unfortunate MGL workers behind.
 You’re on your own.

 Latest tweets from @the31stgame